oozsoy/credit_risk_modeling/README.md

-# 🏦 Credit Risk Modeling with Lending Club Data
+# 🏦 Credit Risk Modeling

 This project showcases a practical end-to-end **credit risk modeling pipeline** using Lending Club data, with the ultimate goal of implementing a **complete Expected Loss (EL) model**.
 The current focus is on developing a robust and interpretable **Probability of Default (PD)** model using industry best practices.